poplatek/payment-methods-book/brick-n-mortar/README.md

 ## Swedish Swish

+Swish uses a Swedish BankId application as an extra mobile app.
+This approach has significant weaknesses but also some strengths.
+First of all, Swish is SEK and Sweden only.
+As it uses two apps, its use cases are more cumbersome than they need to be.
+On the plus side, due to BankId, Swish is able to transfer the payments instantly to all participating banks as well as being able to show the payee's name before commiting to a transaction.

+Swish has a large market share in Sweden and seems solely geared to the Swedish markets.
+As it is so strong locally and offers instant payments in that area, MobilePay is now trying to get into collaboration with Swish rather than attempting to take over its market.
+It is likely that Swish will win the Swedish mobile payments market.
+If it ends up in collaboration with MobilePay its users will be able to transfer money to most Nordic destinations via the MobilePay infrastructure.

 Swish is the major mobile payment solution in Sweden.
 The way it depends on the Bank ID and the Swedish bank systems makes it SEK only and in effect, Sweden only.
 However, on the other hand, it has the capability of offering instant payment for this very reason and for this reason it is also able to display the name of the payee before payment making it more robust and less prone to error.

 On the level of implementation, the fact that the Swedish Swish is dependent on the Bank ID application is a clear minus on the level of usability.
 First of all in the level of registration you need to be eligible for both of these apps.
 Then, when in use, most of the things are done from the Swish app that then launches the Bank ID to do its part.
 After Bank ID processing has been done, the Swish app reappers again to take care of the rest of the transaction.